tensorflow/neural-structured-learning/README.md

 For more detailed instructions on how to install NSL as a package or to build it from source in various environments, please see the [installation guide](g3doc/install.md)

 Note that NSL requires a TensorFlow version of 1.15 or higher.
+NSL also supports TensorFlow 2.0.

 ## Contributing to NSL